-A substantial majority of the members of the Board of Directors are independent Directors (eight of nine of the Directors to be voted upon at the 2023 Annual Shareholders' Meeting).
+A substantial majority of the members of the Board of Directors are independent Directors (seven of eight of the Directors to be voted upon at the 2024 Annual Stockholders' Meeting).
 The five Board committees - Audit, Nominating and Governance, Compensation, Risk, and Technology and Operations - are comprised solely of and chaired by independent Directors; and at each regularly scheduled Board meeting, the non-management Directors meet in executive session without management Directors.
-The position of Chairman of the Board is separated from Chief Executive Officer, and the Chairman of the Board position is held by an independent Director.
-The Board believes that this structure is in the best interests of the Company and its shareholders, as it allows the Chief Executive Officer to focus on day-to-day business operations, while allowing the Chairman of the Board to lead the Board of Directors in its fundamental role of review and oversight of management.
+The position of Chairman